Target Controllability Scores for Actuation-Constrained Network Intervention: Introduction

 A natural approach to resolve this difficulty is to construct a reduced model retaining only the target variables.
 In this reduced representation, the system dynamics are projected onto the subspace spanned by the chosen targets, yielding a model of dimension $m$, the number of target nodes.
 We then analyze the error in the CS computed from this reduced model, and identify structural properties of the original system matrix that ensure the error remains small.
 When such conditions are satisfied, the reduced model provides an efficient and interpretable surrogate for evaluating TCS in large-scale networks, substantially broadening the applicability of TCS to real-world systems.

-The main contribution of this paper are summarized as follows: \begin{enumerate} \item We introduce two novel concepts---target volumetric controllability score (VCS) and target average energy controllability score (AECS)--- defined on the designated target nodes via the output controllability Gramian introduced in \cite{kreindler1964concepts}, formulated as solutions to optimization problems.
-These measures inherit the classical geometric and energy interpretations, while focusing on the task-relevant coordinates.
-We prove the existence and uniqueness of target VCS/AECS for any system matrix $A$ in system \eqref{system0} and for almost all time horizons, by modifying the proof of \cite[Theorem 1]{sato2025uniqueness}.
-The uniqueness ensures interpretability, comparability, and reproducibility.
-For computation, we propose a projected gradient scheme that solves the corresponding optimization problems to obtain the target VCS/AECS.
+The main contributions of this paper are as follows: \begin{enumerate} \item We introduce target versions of the volumetric controllability score (VCS) and average energy controllability score (AECS), two controllability-based centrality measures defined on designated target nodes via the output controllability Gramian.
+We establish existence and generic uniqueness of these scores for any system matrix $A$ and almost all time horizons.
+We also show that target VCS/AECS can behave qualitatively differently from the standard VCS/AECS, because projection onto the target nodes changes the underlying Gramian structure.

-\item We develop a reduced virtual system that approximates the original target controllability scoring problem.
-We provide theoretical results showing that the accuracy of this reduction depends primarily on the strength of cross-coupling between target and non-target nodes and on the short-term growth or contraction rate of the dynamics, as quantified by the logarithmic norm.
-When the cross-coupling is weak and the dynamics exhibit slow or contractive behavior, the reduced system closely matches the original target VCS/AECS over short or moderate time horizons.
-We further show how additive approximation bounds can be converted into direct estimates of the error norms between the target and reduced formulations of VCS and AECS.